psychemedia/storytelling-notes/vachagan-and-anait.md

 > Prince Vachagan is out hunting, incognito, with his trusted friend; it's a hot day and they come to a village, where they are strange symbols on the walls; some women are at the well collecting cold water from the well.
 Vachagan approaches, and one woman offers a jug of water to Vachagan, but another knocks it away; this happens several times; Vachagan asks if they are mocking him in some way, or denying hospitality;l the girl says the men were hot, the cold water would harm them; Vachagan asks the girl her name — Anaot — and what does — daughter of a shepherdess; she asks his, but he cannot tell her.
 Vachangan pines for Anait, persuades his parents he shopuld be allowed to marry her; Vachagan's loyal freind is sent as envoy; fine rug woven by Anait; she also teaches people how to read; Anait's father says desision to marry is Anait's, she says not in suitor has no trade.
 Vachangan learns to weave brocade, they are married; loayal freind / adviser goes missing; Vachagan becomes king; Anait says he should go icognito round kingdwom; strange mountain city, powerful Chief Priest; Vachagan imprisoned in temple cellars: concentration camp, vats of boiling body parts for those who canot work/have no trade; Vachagan says he can weave brocade from gold, worth 3 time more than any other brocade because of the desgin, talismans and sigils that only royalty might value; priest takes brocade, tries to sell it to Anait; she's reads message from husband; priest thrown in jail, Anait rescues husband and frees prisoners; thanked for saving them, then Vachagan says she saved him years before by insisting he had a trade.

-?? maybe twist it to have Anait write a letter to Vachaga - so he must learnt o read - that asks him to write her a letter in response (so he needs to learn to write) telling her his trade?
+?? maybe twist it to have Anait write a letter to Vachagan - so he must learn to read - that asks him to write her a letter in response (so he needs to learn to write) telling her his trade?
 Maybe the letter is read to him - he is embarrassed - and in having the letter written  - he thinks that maybe he should learn to write too...
 Or maybe he thinks he would like to write / useful so learns to write...

 ---